DSD-PIrates/DSD-PIrates.github.io/project/RA/UseCasePack/Software Requirements Specification (SRS).md

 Table of Contents:

 1. Introduction

 2. Concept of Operations - broad description of the purpose of the application 2.1 System Context - details any specific system requirements the application will require to run 2.2 System Capabilities - description in prose of all capabilities available to the user in the interation 2.3 Use cases - A detailed look at each functional requirement, describing the application context both before and after an action is taken

+3. Use Cases

-3. Behavioral Requirements - How the application will interact with a user 3.1 Input and output requirments - A description of allowed inputs and generated outputs 3.1.1 Input - Describes any restrictions that will be placed on allowed input 3.1.2 Output - Describes the range of outputs that can be generated 3.2 Detailed Output Behavior - Output descriptions in prose
+4. Behavioral Requirements - How the application will interact with a user 4.1 Input and output requirements - A description of allowed inputs and generated outputs 4.1.1 Input - Describes any restrictions that will be placed on allowed input 4.1.2 Output - Describes the range of outputs that can be generated 4.2 Detailed Output Behavior - Output descriptions in prose

-4. Quality Requirements - Requirements not pertaining to the function of the application will be listed here
+    4.3 Quality Requirements - Requirements not pertaining to the function of the application will be listed here

 5. Expected Subsets - Expected levels of functionality at checkpoints during development

 6. Fundamental Assumptions - Some specifics about input, output, or behavior upon which other requirements are founded will be listed here

 7. Expected Changes - Future features and directions the project is expected to take

 8. Appendices - Details aiding the understanding of this document 8.1 Definitions and acronyms - Any technical terms or abbreviations will be spelled out here for ease of use of the document
-    8.1 Definitions - Definitions of technical or unusual terminology 8.1.2 Acronyms and Abbreviations - Any abbreviated terms will be expanded here 8.2 References - any external references necessary or helpful to understanding this document will be listed here
+           8.1.1 Definitions - Definitions of technical or unusual terminology 8.1.2 Acronyms and Abbreviations - Any abbreviated terms will be expanded here 8.2 References - any external references necessary or helpful to understanding this document will be listed here